RIG-I: RIG-I PAMPs

 RIG-I is located in the cytoplasm where its function is to recognize its PAMP, which are ideally short (<300 base pairs) dsRNA with a 5′ triphosphate (5′ ppp).
 However, it has been noted that while not ideal, and response is weakened, RIG-I can recognize 5′ diphosphate (5′pp).
 This ability is important as many viruses have evolved to evade RIG-I, so having the dual ligand opens up more doors for recognition.
 An example of viruses evolving to evade RIG-I is in the case of certain retroviruses, such as HIV-1, encode a protease that directs RIG-I to the lysosome for degradation, and thereby evade RIG-I mediated signaling.
 The dsRNA can come from single-stranded RNA (ssRNA) viruses or from dsRNA viruses.
 The ssRNA viruses are not typically recognized as ssRNA, but through intermittent replication products in the form of dsRNA.
 RIG-I is also able to detect non-self 5′-triphosphorylated dsRNA transcribed from AT-rich dsDNA by DNA-dependent RNA polymerase III (Pol III).
 It is important to note, however, that the ligands of RIG-I are still being investigated and are controversial.
 Also notable, is that RIG-I can work together with MDA5 against viruses that RIG-I itself may not create a significant enough response.
 In addition, for many viruses, effective RIG-I-mediated antiviral responses are dependent on functionally active LGP2.
 Cells are synthesizing multiple types of RNA at all times, so it is important that RIG-I is not going to bind to those RNAs.
 Native RNA from inside the cell contains an N1 2'O-Methyl self RNA marker that deters RIG-I from binding.
+Another source of RIG-I PAMPS are double stranded RNA (dsRNA) byproducts of in vitro transcription reaction, which is used for mRNA-based drugs and vaccines production.
+In vitro transcribed RNAs initiated with 5′-triphosphorylated adenosine generate significantly greater levels of highly immunogenic dsRNAs, compared to their 5′-triphosphorylated guanosine counterparts.